 The next major moment in the evolution of the pilot watch came at the onset of the Second World War.
-During the war, there was an increased need for a watch that could be read at a glance during day and night missions, and the pilot watch proved to be crucial for U.S. Army Air Forces.
+During the war, there was an increased need for a watch that could be read at a glance during day and night missions.
+Thus, the pilot watch proved to be crucial for U.S. Army Air Forces.
 The iconic watch of the war was the American-produced A-11.
 This small and simple watch was extremely durable and reliable.
 It saw the United States Army Air Forces through crucial events leading to an eventual Allied victory.
 Still, it was during the post-war aviation boom that the pilot watch took on the easily-identifiable, complicated characteristics seen in many modern watch models.

 A few key features separate a pilot watch from other sports watches.
 They typically have large and highly legible dials with prominent, high-contrast hands for optimal visibility in extreme conditions.
 To withstand constant changes in pressure, most pilot watches contain an anti-magnetic seal or Faraday cage along with crystal technology.
 Many models also feature dual time or GMT functions to track local time, destination time, and UTC.